 Do-It-Yourself Directions on How to Install Saltillo Tile onto a wood subfloor substrate are below.

-Every day we receive phone calls with questions about how to lay saltillo tile.
-There are many myths about the complexity of installing saltillo tiles and how to seal terra cotta floors.
+Every day we receive phone calls with questions about how to install saltillo tile.
+There are many myths about the complexity to install saltillo tile and how to seal terra cotta floors.
 We hope to help clear the confusion with this easy step-by-step guide on prepping your floor and laying this Mexican tile.

-The directions below are recommendations.
+The directions below are recommendations for the process to install saltillo tile on a wood subfloor.
 Many variations to these steps may exist for your specific saltillo floor and terra cotta tile.
 Please consult with your experienced local contractor or installer for more precise advice relevant to your specific floor and tile purchased.
 Installing a knock-off machine made saltillo or terra cotta is not the same process as installing an authentic handmade saltillo tile.
 Due to the size, thickness, and shape variations, we recommend an “experienced” installer for authentic saltillo.
 Rustico Tile and Stone is not responsible for saltillo installations not completed by one of our contracted installers.

 Wood Subfloor guide: If you have some type of wood subfloor, basement or 2nd story floor, you will first need to:

-(B) Once the subfloor has been prepped, you are ready to apply thin set.
+(B) Once the subfloor has been prepped, you are ready to apply thin set to install saltillo tile.
 Strong and elastic thinset is best for handmade tiles and stone.
-We recommend the Prospec Brands of PermaFlex 500 or PermaFlex 400 thinset which can be purchased and shipped with your saltillo tile from Rustico. ½” x ½” trowel is recommended for a basic 12×12 size saltillo tile.
+We recommend the Prospec Brands of PermaFlex 500 or PermaFlex 300 Medium Bed thinset which can be purchased and shipped with your saltillo tile from Rustico. ½” x ½” trowel is recommended for a basic 12×12 size saltillo tile.
 Increased thickness of thinset is required for tiles larger than 12×12 in size.
 For other sizes, consult with your experienced installer.
-On average, a 50 lb bag of PermaFlex 500 or PermaFlex 400 will yield approximately 50 square feet of saltillo tile installed.
-PermaFlex 500 is more versatile and has superior flexability and strength as compared to PermaFlex 400.
+On average, a 50 lb bag of PermaFlex 500 or PermaFlex 300 will yield approximately 45 square feet of saltillo tile installed.
+PermaFlex 500 is more versatile and has superior flexability and strength as compared to PermaFlex 300.

-(C) Lay the terra cotta tile (assuming it is presealed.
+(C) Install Saltillo tile (or Terra Cotta tile) (assuming it is presealed.
 If it is unsealed, see tips at the bottom of this guide).
 With a standard 12×12 size tile, a minimum grout line recommended is ½” (thicker for larger size tiles).
 We do not recommend using spacers with authentic handmade saltillo tile to allow for the size/shape variations.
 Your installer will need to pay attention to detail to keep the pattern of tile layout consistent.
 This is not a complicated process.
 The terra cotta tiles can easily and precisely be cut with a wet saw.

 (D) Grout saltillo tile floor after thinset dries (usually overnight waiting period).
 Recommended grout includes a sanded grout or mortar mix.
 This can also be found at a local home improvement store.